tallesl/net-Query/README.md

 * `SelectExactly(n, sql, parameters)`;
 * `SelectNoMoreThan(n, sql, parameters)`.

-[UnexpectedNumberOfRowsSelected] is thrown if the amount of selected rows is different from the expected.
+[UnexpectedNumberOfRowsSelectedException] is thrown if the amount of selected rows is different from the expected.

 ## Underneath